dpanuska/Halloween/README.md

 I hold no rights to any image or gif used except me grabbing a bag of candy.
 I will try updating this with a "clean" version in the future to remove any potentially copyright material.
 Please don't hurt me!

+This is the first time I've ever used Kotlin and Android OS 11 features, so do not take this as gospel, and leave critisism of the contructive kind.
+Very willing to take that and improve, time allowing.

 ## Summary
 This application is for detecting people and greeting trick or treaters for Halloween.